Abandoned amusement park

-An abandoned amusement park or deserted amusement park is an amusement park that is no longer in use and has become derelict.
-Abandoned amusement parks will often contain remaining buildings, rides, and roller coasters.
+An abandoned amusement park or deserted amusement park is an amusement park that is no longer in use and has become derelict, often containing remaining buildings, rides, and roller coasters.
 Amusement parks may be abandoned due to factors such as declining visitor numbers, accidents, war, or natural disasters.

 Some abandoned amusement parks have become popular places for urban exploration and extreme tourism.

 Reasons for abandonment

 Economic decline

 Financial issues may cause amusement parks to close, and subsequently become abandoned.
-Crystal Beach, Ontario, which was known for its ballroom, saw visitor numbers fall as dancehalls waned in popularity in the 1950s.
+Crystal Beach Park, which was known for its ballroom, saw visitor numbers fall as dancehalls waned in popularity in the 1950s.
 After the ferry service to the park discontinued in 1956, visitors struggled to reach Crystal Beach and experienced parking issues.
 With the large drop in visitors, it was rendered economically unviable.
 The park faced bankruptcy in 1983, but continued operations for a few years before finally closing in 1989.

 Another example is the Diversions Grano de Oro in Venezuela.
 It opened in 2001, but closed in 2018 after the 2014 global oil price collapse.
 The local area surrounding the park in Maracaibo became a site of theft and poverty.